 Advertising goodwill represents the idea that past advertising is like an investment over time and that at any given time there exists a stock of goodwill dependent on past advertising.
-This stock, in turn, withouth further inverstment is subject to depreciation as the consmuer "forgets" past ads.
-If there are strong stock effects (depreciation is not quick), then firms are engaged in a dynamic game.
-Solving such a game and writing the appropriate structural model would be substantially more involved than the simple static model characterized above.
+This stock, in turn, without further investment is subject to depreciation as the consumer "forgets" past ads.
+If there are strong stock effects (depreciation is not quick), then brands are engaged in a dynamic game.
+Solving such a game and writing the appropriate structural model would be substantially more involved than the simple static model.

-Here we essentially estimate the regression (??) after including the one month lagged value of $A{jjt}$ .
+Here we essentially estimate the self-promotion equation after including the one month lagged value of A{jjt} .